exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Use `curl` command to send this transaction to the node by HTTP:
+Use the `curl` command to send this transaction to the node by HTTP:

 ```sh
 curl -H "Content-Type: application/json" -X POST -d @create-wallet-1.json \